Vestibular Papillomatosis are small, skin-like bumps or papillae on a woman’s vulva or around the labia minora.

 If a doctor looks at the characteristic features under a microscope, they can make a confirmation.

-The appearance of the lumps should fade with time and correct itself, but many women do not like the look of them so choose to have them removed.
+The appearance of the lumps should fade with time and correct itself, but many women do not like their looks, so they choose to have them removed.

 Removal can be done with a few methods, including laser treatment.
 Talk to your doctor or dermatologist about removal options.